mantognini/leon/doc/verification.rst

 function meets its contract if for any input parameter that passes the precondition, the postcondition holds after executing the function.
-Preconditions and postconditions are annotations given by the user --- they are the secifications and hence cannot be infered by a tool and must be provided.
+Preconditions and postconditions are annotations given by the user --- they are the specifications and hence cannot be inferred by a tool and must be provided.

 In addition to user-provided contracts, Leon will also generate a few safety verification conditions of its own.
 It will check that all of the array